katelyn-zhao/lol-dragon-analysis/README.md

 ### Univariate Analysis

-Now, I want to explore the distributions of single variables.
+In the first part of my exploratory data analysis, I want to look at the distributions of single variables.

 First, I'm going to look at the distribution of the total number of dragons (both elemental and elder) that a team takes per game.